leobudima/elogii-blog/content/how-custom-packaging-boosts-delivery-experience.md

 But while standard packages protect products only to a certain extent, custom packaging boxes and other containers go beyond this.
 How?

 **Custom packaging is made to size**.
 So the product can’t move during transport.
-Which means there’s less damage en route to drop-off.
+Which means there’s less damage on route to drop-off.

 But custom packages are also made to order.
 So you can pick and pack items that need specific transportation requirements.